sinha-abhi/purdue-trivia-backend/README.md

 # Backend for Purdue Ultimate Trivia
-An online trivia game based on facts about Purdue.
+The backend implementation for an online trivia game based on facts about Purdue.

 #### Key features
 - Player accounts: track player statistics